mlco2/codecarbon/README.md

 pip install .
 ```

-`codecarbon` will now be installed in your the local environment
+`codecarbon` is now installed in your local environment!

 # Quickstart